O’Neill homers again, Cards send D’backs to 13th loss in row

 TRAINER’S ROOM

-Cardinals: Placed INF Max Moroff on the 10-day injured list after he hurt his shoulder during batting practice on Friday. … Transferred RHP Miles Mikolas (forearm strain) from the 10-day IL to the 60-day IL. … Optioned RHP Johan Oviedo to Triple-A Memphis. … Called up INF Jose Rondon and RHP Junior Fernandez.
+Cardinals: Placed INF Max Moroff on the 10-day injured list after he hurt his shoulder during batting practice Friday. … Transferred RHP Miles Mikolas (forearm strain) from the 10-day IL to the 60-day IL. … Optioned RHP Johan Oviedo to Triple-A Memphis. … Called up INF Jose Rondon and RHP Junior Fernandez.

 Diamondbacks: Walker (oblique strain) returned to the team after a rehab assignment at Triple-A Reno.
-Walker was in the starting lineup and batted fifth.
-The team optioned INF Andrew Young to Triple-A to make room for Walker. … Manager Torey Lovullo said INF Asdrubal Cabrera (hamstring strain) has started to take batting practice and was doing some light running. … RHP Zac Gallen (sprained right elbow) has been doing some throwing on flat ground.
+He was in the starting lineup and batted fifth.
+The team optioned INF Andrew Young to Triple-A to make room for Walker. … Lovullo said INF Asdrubal Cabrera (hamstring strain) has started to take batting practice and was doing some light running. … RHP Zac Gallen (sprained right elbow) has been doing some throwing on flat ground.

 UP NEXT